 Ready to get started investing in mutual funds?
 Find the best brokerage for your needs.

-Second, it's important to occasionally assess your portfolio and rebalance if needed.
+Finally, it's worth discussing what you should do after you invest in mutual funds.
+Specifically, it's important to occasionally assess your portfolio and rebalance if needed.
 Through the natural course of market movements, you might find that your asset allocation shifts.
-For example, if you're targeting an allocation of 60% stocks and 40% bonds with your mutual funds, strong stock market performance could push this to 70%/30%.
+For example, if you're targeting an allocation of 60% stocks and 40% bonds with your mutual funds, strong stock market performance could push this to 70% and 30%.
 In order to keep your portfolio's risk level appropriate to your situation, it's important to conduct this checkup every year or so.